TSMCIDevTest/vine-docs/endpoints.md

 * `thumbnailUrl` - The video thumbnail URL.
 Provided by the thumbnail upload endpoint.
 * `description` - The video description.
 Provided by the app.
 * `entities` - Entities, most of the time only mentions.
 For tags, you'll need to get them from the video description. `[{'type': 'mention', 'id': <userId>, 'text': <username>, 'range': [start, end]}]`
-* `[forsquareVenueId]` - The foursquare venue ID.
+* `[foursquareVenueId]` - The foursquare venue ID.
 Only provided by the app if the user wants to attach a location.
 This should be used for getting info from the foursquare API and providing the necessary information in timelines.
 * `[venueName]` - The foursquare venue name.
 Only provided by the app if the user wants to attach a location.
 * `[channelId]` - The channel ID.
 Only provided by the app if the user wants to post to a channel.